spack/spack/lib/spack/docs/workflows.rst

    spack install py-numpy

-In most cases, this script will not correctly install software according to your specific needs: choices need to be made for variants, versions and virtual dependency choices may be needed.
-It *is* possible to specify these choices by extending specs on the command line; however, the same choices must be specified repeatedly.
+In most cases, this script will not correctly install software according to your specific needs: choices must be made for variants, versions, and possibly virtual dependencies.
+You could specify these choices by extending specs on the command line; however, you would need to specify the same choices repeatedly.
 For example, if you wish to use ``openmpi`` to satisfy the ``mpi`` dependency, then ``^openmpi`` will have to appear on *every* ``spack install`` line that uses MPI.
 It can get repetitive fast.

-Customizing Spack installation options is easier to do in the ``~/.spack/packages.yaml`` file.
-In this file, you can specify preferred versions and variants to use for packages.
-For example:
+Customizing Spack installation options is easier to do in the ``~/.spack/packages.yaml`` file, where you can specify preferred versions and variants to use for packages.
+For example,

 .. code-block:: yaml